edizyurdakul/github-scout/README.md

 ## How to navigate this project

-- Somewhat complex stateful logic: [Link to example code on GitHub]
 - Styling and components with Chakra UI, simple and accessible component library.
 - The application fetches data from the GitHub API: Examples for the request [https://github.com/edizyurdakul/github-scout/blob/main/src/context/github/GithubContext.js](https://github.com/edizyurdakul/github-scout/blob/main/src/context/github/GithubContext.js)